This Recipe includes

 What drinks to serve with it?

-Yes, béchamel sauce can be frozen.
+Béchamel sauce can easily be kept in the refrigerator and can even be frozen.
 Portion the béchamel sauce in an airtight container or silicone ziplock bags, so that you can defrost the sauce for a single serving.
 (Do not defrost and then refreeze.)

 - Pinch of freshly grated nutmeg